 At this point it was time for another change, and Lee Abbey became the new location for an evacuated boys’ school.
 As far as we know, there’s nothing left from them in the place …

 The beginning of the faith adventure

 It was a neglected building that they obtained in 1945, and it took a huge amount of work to prepare it to receive the first guests by 1 June 1946.
-Then it opened and was dedicated to God on 5 June by the Bishop of Exeter.
-From 1946 to today, Lee Abbey has been run by a Community living and working here.
+It was officially opened and dedicated to God on 5 June by the Bishop of Exeter.
+Since 1946 to today, Lee Abbey has been run by a Christian Community living and working here.